rapPayne/angular_in_3_weeks/labs/1.5 RouterLinks/README.md

 This topic is small but it has a _major_ impact on performance and operation.
 With routerLinks we avoid round-trips to the server and redundant reloads of your app.

 ## Changing the links to routerLinks.
-1. Browse to the [home {_ext}](http://localhost:4200) view.
+1. Browse to the [home](http://localhost:4200) view.
 Open developer tools by hitting F12 on Windows or cmd-opt-i on Macs or by hitting the hamburger menu in your browser.
 Open the network tab.
 If there's any existing traffic logged, clear it out by hitting the clear button which looks like this

 ![clear](../assets/DevTools%20clear.png)